jasonbayton/rhino_content/support/enable-debugging.md

 5. Swipe to USB debugging, and toggle it on
 </div>

-It'll now be possible to plug your Rhino device into a computer and undertake various debugging tasks.
+It'll now be possible to plug your RHINO device into a computer and undertake various debugging tasks.
 When first plugging in, the device will prompt for authorisation.
 Allow this.

 ## Take a bug report